Lucky Bamboo Growth and Care Tips that You Did not Know of

 - Add enough water, distilled or filtered, to cover the roots of the plant.

 - Place the plant in some bright indirect sunlight.

-- Change the water once every week or two.
+- The water should be changed once in a week or two.

 Vastu and Feng Shui enthusiasts believe that the best space to place a bamboo plant in the house is towards the southeast corner.
 They believe that this attracts wealth, fortune and prosperity.

-Place the Lucky Bamboo towards the southeast and ensure that the plant gets just enough light throughout the day.
+Place the Lucky Bamboo towards the southeast also ensures that the plant gets just enough light throughout the day.

 Lucky Bamboo Benefits in Bedroom

 The bedroom is where we spend most of our time, even if just sleeping.
 During this time we breathe in the air that gets polluted through the use of electronics, or even through the air that travels from outside.
 Placing the Lucky Bamboo in the bedroom ensures that the air is purified of all harmful toxins.
 This helps us out of various consequences that could arise from breathing in polluted air for so long.